 The small town of Austin lies just northwest of the Toquima Range, along State Route 50.
-Situated along the western slopes of the Toiyabe Range, the town is home to under 200 residents.
-Visitors can take in the surrounding beauty and also enjoy a visit to the nearby Spencer Hot Springs.
+The town is situated along the western slopes of the Toiyabe Range and has under 200 residents.
+Visitors can enjoy hiking, mountain biking, exploring some of the unique shops in the town, and soaking in the nearby Spencer Hot Springs.

-Austin acts as a prime example of a “living ghost town” or a well-preserved example of what the early mining towns in Nevada looked like.
-Visitors can enjoy hiking and mountain biking the nearby mountains or exploring some of the unique shops in the town.
-Other points of interest include Stokes Castle, Lincoln Highway car show, and the Hickson Petroglyph Recreation Area
+Austin is a prime example of a “living ghost town” or a well-preserved example of what the early mining towns in Nevada looked like.
+Other points of interest include Stokes Castle, Lincoln Highway car show, and the Hickson Petroglyph Recreation Area.